THIS POST MAY CONTAIN COMPENSATED LINKS. FIND MORE INFO IN MY DISCLAIMER.

 The city of Niksic lies almost in the centre of the country and if you are traveling up to the North, you will inevitably pass through it.
 I’m not sure it’s worth an overnight stop, but the centre has been pedestrianised with lots of shops and restaurants, so perhaps worth a stop to have a stroll.
 Lake Slano lies just a few kilometers, outside the city of Niksic and on a hot day it is a great place to have a dip.
 We encountered lots of locals swimming in its clear waters.

 There is not much to do in this sleepy town, but the colour of the Piva River will take your breath away!
 You can take a boat trip on the Piva Lake or do the scenic albeit somewhat hairy drive through the 70 odd tunnels to Scepan Polje.
 There are numerous hikes around Pluzine and this is the starting point for the most scenic road trip imaginable – Pluzine to Zabljak – through the Durmitor National Park.
+The colour of the water and the little town surely make Pluzine the most beautiful place in Montenegro.
 Read our full post on this epic road trip.

 Check out accommodation options in Pluzine here.